NIYITANGA/Python_IV_Meds_WastingApps/ReadMe.md

 IV_Drugs wasting Application (IWA) is a python class project done by a pharmacy Technician, who has a passion of developing applications that will help pharmacy to be more profitable.

-IWA is going to belp pharmacy Manager to vilualize the  data of IV_Drugs wasted, and make evidences based decisions to save money that are being wasted.
+IWA is going to help pharmacy Manager to vilualize the  data of IV_Drugs wasted, and make evidences based decisions to save money that are being wasted.

 ## Link